 - 1. Common terminology: Using common terminology helps to define organisational functions, incident facilities, resource descriptions, and position titles. - 2.
 Modular organisation: The incident command organisational structure develops in a top-down, modular fashion that is based on the size and complexity of the incident, as well as the specifics of the hazard environment created by the incident. - 3.
-Management by objectives: Includes establishing overarching objectives; developing and issuing assignments, plans, procedures, and protocols; establishing specific, measurable objectives for various incident management functional activities; and directing efforts to attain the established objectives. - Reliance on an incident action plan: Incident action plans (IAPs) provide a coherent means of communicating the overall incident objectives in the contexts of both operational and support activities.
+Management by objectives: Includes establishing overarching objectives; developing and issuing assignments, plans, procedures, and protocols; establishing specific, measurable objectives for various incident management functional activities; and directing efforts to attain the established objectives. - 4.
+Reliance on an incident action plan: Incident action plans (IAPs) provide a coherent means of communicating the overall incident objectives in the contexts of both operational and support activities.

-- 5. Chain of command and unity of command: Chain of command refers to the orderly line of authority within the ranks of the incident management organisation.
-Unity of command means that every individual has a designated supervisor to whom he or she reports at the scene of the incident.
-These principles clarify reporting relationships and eliminate the confusion caused by multiple, conflicting directives.
-Incident managers at all levels must be able to control the actions of all personnel under their supervision. - 6.
-Unified command: In incidents involving multiple jurisdictions, a single jurisdiction with multi-agency involvement, or multiple jurisdictions with multi-agency involvement, unified command allows agencies with different legal, geographic and functional authorities and responsibilities to work together effectively without affecting individual agency authority, responsibility or accountability. - 7.
+- 6. Unified command: In incidents involving multiple jurisdictions, a single jurisdiction with multi-agency involvement, or multiple jurisdictions with multi-agency involvement, unified command allows agencies with different legal, geographic and functional authorities and responsibilities to work together effectively without affecting individual agency authority, responsibility or accountability. - 7.
 Manageable span of control: Span of control is key to effective and efficient incident management.
 Within ICS, the span of control of any individual with incident management supervisory responsibility should range from three to seven subordinates. - 8.
 Predesignated incident locations and facilities: Various types of operational locations and support facilities are established in the vicinity of an incident to accomplish a variety of purposes.
 Typical predesignated facilities include incident command posts, bases, camps, staging areas, mass casualty triage areas and others as required. - 9.
 Resource management: Resource management includes processes for categorising, ordering, dispatching, tracking and recovering resources.
 It also includes processes for reimbursement for resources, as appropriate.
 Resources are defined as personnel, teams, equipment, supplies and facilities available or potentially available for assignment or allocation in support of incident management and emergency response activities. - 10.
 Information and intelligence management: The incident management organisation must establish a process for gathering, sharing and managing incident-related information and intelligence. - 11.
 Integrated communications: Incident communications are facilitated through the development and use of a common communications plan and interoperable communications processes and architectures. - 12.
 Transfer of command: The command function must be clearly established from the beginning of an incident.
 When command is transferred, the process must include a briefing that captures all essential information for continuing safe and effective operations. - 13.
 Accountability: Effective accountability at all jurisdictional levels and within individual functional areas during incident operations is essential.
 To that end, the following principles must be adhered to: